-The immunology cluster at ICGEB comprises two Groups in New Delhi (Structural Immunology – Salunke; Cellular Immunology – Kumar) and one Group in Trieste (Cellular Immunology – Trieste) with complementary interests in the molecular and cellular mechanisms of the immune response to pathogens and cancer.
-The Benvenuti Group has developed preclinical models of lung cancer and multi parametric flow cytometry to dissect the immune cell composition and function in lung tumors to understand tumor-driven immune suppression.
+The immunology cluster at ICGEB comprises three Groups in New Delhi (Structural Immunology – Salunke; Cellular Immunology – Kumar; Immunobiology – Dwivedi) and one Group in Trieste (Cellular Immunology – Benvenuti) with complementary interests in the molecular and cellular mechanisms of the immune response to pathogens and cancer.
+The Benvenuti Group focus is on phagocytes and the processes that occur during the initial phases of immune responses against pathogens, tumors and autoimmune responses.
+The group employs in vivo models and multiparametric flow cytometric to dissect the complexity and function of phagocytes in tissues complemented by ex-vivo imaging for mechanistic analysis of intracellular trafficking in phagocytes.
 The Structural Immunology Group has a long-standing interest in structural aspects of antibody-antigen recognition and has discovered key principles of molecular mimicry and evolution of the antibody responses to maintain self/non-self discrimination.
 The Kumar Group has a strong background in Mycobacterium host pathogen interaction and investigates changes in intracellular trafficking and gene expression in infected macrophages.